-Research shows that the average age a child gets a smartphone is aged 10.
-51% of 12 year olds have social media accounts.
-Only one in eight, 12-15 year olds who have seen something worrying or nasty online have reported it.
+Research shows that the average age a child gets a smartphone is aged between 10 - 11.
+51% of 12-year-olds have social media accounts.
+Only one in eight of 12-15 year-olds who have seen something worrying or nasty online have reported it.

 What challenges can children face?

-At the age of 11–13 years, children start socialising online for the first time and building friendship groups which means they could face issues such as online peer pressure and cyberbullying.
+Between the ages of 11–13, children start socialising online for the first time and building friendship groups, meaning they could face issues such as online peer pressure and cyberbullying.